timmermansjoy/Turtlebot/README.md

 to run this project you have to get the [ROSNoeticDocker](https://github.com/PXLAIRobotics/ROSNoeticDocker.git) clone this repo into the `/Projects/catkin_ws_src` directory

-our AI package uses more dependencys so we also have to install this with pip.
+our AI package uses more dependencies so we also have to install this with pip.
 This is not installed so

 ```bash
 sudo apt update && sudo apt install -y python3-pip
 ```

-afterwards install the dependencys with
+afterwards install the dependencies with

 ```
 pip3 install -r requirements.txt